 A great talk at S4 will increase your reputation in industry and make connections that will help your career.

-We encourage all to submit their great work and ideas to S4x20, including speakers from companies selling products and services.
+We encourage everyone to submit their great work and ideas for S4x21, including speakers from companies selling products and services.
 Of course we do not allow a commercial pitch on the Main Stage or Stage 2, and the review of your presentation will be a bit more stringent.

-S4x20 sponsors have no advantage or disadvantage, much to their dismay, in getting accepted to speak on the S4 Main Stage or Stage 2.
-Their speaking benefit is a slot on the S4 Sponsor Stage.
+S4x21 Partners and Sponsors have no advantage or disadvantage, much to their dismay, in getting accepted to speak on the S4 Main Stage or Stage 2.
 If your company chose not to Sponsor or wanted to after they sold out, you still should submit your best content to present at S4.
-If your company is a sponsor, you still should submit your best content to present on the S4 Main Stage or Stage 2, in addition to your Sponsor Stage session.
+If your company is a Sponsor, you still should submit your best content to present on the S4 Main Stage or Stage 2, in addition to your Sponsor Stage session.